MolimoWang/EventManagementSystem/03-design/usecases/docs/10-search_filter_events.md

 ![Event Lists](/02-analysis/UI/customer/44-filter_events.png)

 ### Organizer
-There the pages that the user must be on at the start to complete the use case.
+There the pages that the organizer must be on at the start to complete the use case.

 ### Main Page